openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 3. Additional calculations to predict the course of glucose, e.g. by UAM (un-announced meals).
 Even without manual carbohydrate input from the user, UAM can automatically detect a significant increase in glucose levels due to meals, adrenaline or other influences and try to adjust this with SMB.
 To be on the safe side this also works the other way round and can stop the SMB earlier if an unexpectedly rapid drop in glucose occurs.
 That's why UAM should always be active at SMB.

+4. There is a restiction for smb to be delivered only every 4 min by default.
+This value prevents the system from issuing smb too often (for example in case of a temptarget beeing set).
+You should not change this setting unless you know exactly about consequences.

 **You must have started [objective 10](../Usage/Objectives#objective-10-enabling-additional-oref1-features-for-daytime-use-such-as-super-micro-bolus-smb) to use SMB.**

 See also: [OpenAPS documentation for oref1 SMB](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/oref1.html) and [Tim's info on SMB](http://www.diabettech.com/artificial-pancreas/understanding-smb-and-oref1/).